Muscle–eye–brain disease

 Muscle–eye–brain (MEB) disease, also known as muscular dystrophy-dystroglycanopathy congenital with brain and eye anomalies A3 (MDDGA3), is a kind of rare congenital muscular dystrophy (CMD), largely characterized by hypotonia at birth.
 Patients have muscular dystrophy, central nervous system abnormalities and ocular abnormalities.
 The condition is degenerative.

 MEB is caused by mutations in the POMGnT1 gene, it is congenital and inherited as an autosomal recessive disorder.
 There is no cure for MEB.
 Supportive care mainly focuses on symptoms alleviation which varies in different clinical settings.
 Symptomatic treatment may include physiological therapies, occupational therapies, medications, and surgeries.
-The life expectancy of patients with MEB is over 70 years old.
+The life expectancy of patients with MEB is 10-30 years old, although there have been cases with longer lifespans.

 Signs and symptoms

 The main signs and symptoms of MEB includes: